-The Balloon team has launched and recovered over 40 high altitude balloons to as high as 120,000 feet with thermal controls, satellite communication, and scientific payloads.
-They have launched a balloon halfway across the continental United States and are currently working on a full cross-country launch and possibly circumnavigation by the end of 2016.
+The Balloons team has launched over 50 high altitude balloon science payloads to as high as 120,000 feet.
+They have launched a balloon from California to almost across the Atlantic Ocean and are currently working on full circumnavigation by the end of 2017.

-One ongoing project within the Balloons Team is HABHIVE, a modular payload designed to facilitate the launching of a new projects with minimized mechanical production prior to launches.
+One ongoing project within the Balloons Team is HABEES, a modular payload designed to facilitate the launching of a new projects with minimized repeated production prior to launches.

 The Balloons team launches scientific and experimental payloads into near-space using latex weather balloons.
 During standard flights, balloons ascend to up to 120,000 feet and travel over 200 miles for a duration of 2-5 hours.

 The Balloons Team is continually gathering interesting data from our launches.
-Some areas of interest have included UV dispersion and air quality.
-The team plans to continue to launch increasingly advanced research payloads, especially on the long duration flights that ValBal makes possible.
+Some research payloads have measured things like UV dispersion and solar radiation.
+The team plans to continue launch increasingly advanced research payloads, especially on the long duration flights that ValBal makes possible.

 ValBal, short for "Valve-Ballast,” utilizes a gas venting valve and a ballast dispenser to stabilize altitude.
 This stability allows for long duration flights.
-Most recently, Mk.
-5.1 of Valbal flew for a distance of over 3,500 miles, spanning the entire North American continent, for a record-breaking 70 hours.
-Read more
+Most recently, Valbal flew for a distance of over 5,000 miles, almost making it across the Atlantic, for a world record breaking 88 hours.

 Join in!
 The team hosts workshops and onboarding projects that allow new members to gain valuable hands-on experience with mechanical engineering, electrical engineering, and computer science.
 Interested in tracking our flights as they happen?
 Visit our High Altitude Balloon Mission Control (HABMC)